jue0nkim/jue0nkim.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Publications
-description: Publications by categories in reversed chronological order.
-This page will be updated in the future.
+description: Publications by categories in reversed chronological order.  <b>This page will be updated in the future.</b>
 nav: true
 nav_order: 3
 ---